klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 **NOTE**: This function only changes the information stored in the wallet of caver-js.
 This function has no effect on the key information stored on the Klaytn network.
 Keys in the Klaytn network can be changed by sending a ['ACCOUNT_UPDATE'](./caver.klay/sendtx_account_update.md#sendtransaction-account_update) transaction.

 **NOTE** `updatePrivateKey` only works if the account's accountKey is AccountKeyPublic.
 Since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0) supports AccountKeys (AccountKeyPublic, AccountKeyMultiSig, AccountKeyRoleBased), `privateKey` becomes a read-only property referencing the defaultKey of the accountKey.
 This method does not directly update the `privateKey`, instead update the accountKey.
 This method is maintained for backward-compatibility.
-It is now recommended to use more generic [caver.klay.acocunts.wallet.updateAccountKey](#wallet-updateaccountkey).
+It is now recommended to use more generic [caver.klay.accounts.wallet.updateAccountKey](#wallet-updateaccountkey).

 **Parameters**